gilbert-umuzi/donor-lifetime-value-analysis/README.md

 3. Seasonal Trends: Observed significant concentration of donations in December and Q4.
 4. Lead Source Impact: Identified the most effective lead sources for both total donations and number of donors acquired.
 5. LTV Model: Developed a predictive model for donor LTV, incorporating factors such as first donation amount, donor segment, and retention probability.
+6. Sensitivity Analysis: Conducted analysis on how changes in donation amounts and retention rates impact revenue and ROI, providing insights for strategic decision-making.

 ## Technologies Used
 - Python 3.8+